 7 (Picea abies L. Karst) which is one of the most important economic forest species in Europe

 8 (Nystedt et al., 2013) is also one of the most triggered species.
-Indeed, the precipitation are

-9 its primary water source (Modrzyn´ski, 2007) and lack of water induces stress that affect growth
+Indeed, this species is very sensitive to water shortage (Modrzyn´ski, 2007) and lack of water induces stress that affect growth

 10 and health of the tree.
 Moreover, its major pest, the bark beetle, causes important outbreaks